 Westcliff on Sea Teams Number of teams

 Youth U9 2

 Youth U11 2

 Youth U13 2

-Youth U15 1
+Youth U15 2

 Girls U11 1

 Adults Saturday 6

 Adult Midweek and Adult Sundays 4

-- Westcliff have closed the books on U9 team but are still recruiting for all other teams - There are approximately 200 youths and around 80 adults at the club - Participation has grown from 8 teams in 2018 to 18 teams in 2022
+Westcliff have closed the books on U9 team but are still recruiting for all other teams

+- There are approximately 200 youths and around 80 adults at the club - Participation has grown from 18 teams in 2018 to 19 teams in 2023

-Old Southendian and Southchurch Teams Number of teams
+Old Southendian and Southchurch Teams Number of teams 2023

 Youth U9 0

 Youth U11 1

 Youth U13 1

 Youth U15 1

 Adults Saturday 5

 Adult Sundays 1

-• Old Southendian and Southchurch had 10 teams in 2018 and have 9 teams in 2022
+Old Southendian and Southchurch had 10 teams in 2018 and 9 teams in 2023

-Leigh on Sea Teams Number of teams
+Leigh on Sea Teams Number of teams 2023

 Youth U9 2

 Youth U11 2

 Youth U13 1

 Youth U15 1

 Youth U19 1

-Adults Saturday 5
+Adults Saturday 4

 Adult Sundays 1

-• Leigh on Sea Cricket Club had 11 teams in 2018 and 13 in 2022
+• Leigh on Sea Cricket Club had 11 teams in 2018 and have 11 in 2023

+Eastwood Teams Number of teams 2023

+Youth U9 0.5

+Youth U11 0.5

+Youth U13 0

+Youth U15 0

+Girls under 11 0

+Adults Saturday 3

+Adult Midweek and Adult Sundays 2

+- Eastwood have 3 league sides on Saturday

+- Veterans team

+- Midweek 20/20

+- Small mixed team under 9 and 11

-- There are 15 grass wicket squares in Southend on Sea located across 10 sites - All are available for community use and are of a good or standard quality - There are six standalone non-turf pitches (NTFs), located at school sites none are in current use for matches (aside from school use) - NTFs at Shoeburyness High School, Southend High School for Boys and Westcliff High School for Boys are available for community use - The NTF at Belfairs Academy is subject of an active community use agreement with Sport England - 5.2.1 Old Southendian and Southchurch Cricket Club - No change since 2018 - 5.2.2 Westcliff on Sea Cricket Club - The nets and artificial wicket in Chalkwell Park have been updated - The club will shortly be supplied with cages which can be rolled out to the square cost to the club £20,000 in 2022 - A cage and bowling machine has been purchased for the facility at Westcliff High School for Boys, costing £1500 in 2021 - The club now has covers at Chalkwell Park WHSB, at a cost of £1000 - 5.2.3 Leigh on Sea Cricket Club - The Chalkwell Park Cricket Square facilities have reduced in quality of preparation and performance over the last 4 years since the strategy was implemented - The club are at their limit for junior training due to a lack of training facilities but are working with Essex Cricket Club to promote a girl's/women's section of the club, for which further facilities will be required - Some equipment has been purchased such as roll out nets - The club is very interested in the addition of an artificial wicket to aid youth training and matches and adult training
+- There are 15 grass wicket squares in Southend on Sea located across 10 sites. - All are available for community use and are of a good or standard quality.

+- There are six standalone non-turf pitches (NTFs), located at school sites - none are in current use for matches (aside from school use) - NTFs at Shoeburyness High School, Southend High School for Boys and Westcliff High School for Boys are available for community use. - The NTF at Belfairs Academy is subject of an active community use agreement with Sport England

+Old Southendian and Southchurch Cricket Club

+No change since 2018

+Westcliff on Sea Cricket Club

+- The nets and artificial wicket in Chalkwell Park have been updated. - The club has been supplied with cages which can be rolled out to the square cost to the club £20,000 in 2022. - A cage and bowling machine has been purchased for the facility at Westcliff High School for Boys, costing £1500 in 2021. - The club now has covers at Chalkwell Park WHSB, at a cost of £1000.

+Leigh on Sea Cricket Club

+- The Chalkwell Park Cricket Square facilities have reduced in quality of preparation and performance over the last 4 years since the strategy was implemented. - The club are at their limit for junior training due to a lack of training facilities but are working with Essex Cricket Club to promote a girl's/women's section of the club, for which further facilities will be required. - Some equipment has been purchased such as roll out nets. - The club is very interested in the addition of an artificial wicket to aid youth training and matches and adult training.

+Eastwood Cricket Club

+- 2 wickets maintained by the Council. - Exploring getting container shed to invest in more equipment. - No artificial nets.
+Currently club must book a pitch on Monday night and wheel a net to the square -very labour intensive so only seniors can do.